-Burger King's "Google Home of the Whopper" campaign, created out of David Miami, took the Grand Prix in the Direct Category.
+Those flames fueling Burger King's brilliant creative ideas never seem to die down under the leadership of marketers like Global CMO Fernando Machado and agency David Miami, who seem to channel the daring spirit of the brand's heyday during the Crispin years.
+That evident perhaps most notably in our No. 1 pick in the interactive and integrated category, Burger King's "Google Home of the Whopper."
 It featured a 15-second TV spot in which a BK server calls on Google Home devices to elaborate on the Whopper, via its Wikipedia entry.
 Soon after the ad aired, Google disabled it, but BK and David went on to release tweaked versions of the ad that would trigger the device once again.

 Cannes Lions' 2017 Marketer of the Year Burger King has experienced a creative renaissance of late with ideas ranging from the lo-fi (like a stunt in which one of its restaurants "dressed up" as a McDonald's for Halloween) to the hi-tech )as one recent activation that allows gamers to order real BK from inside a Playstation video game).
 The brand today just made another unusual move that falls into the latter camp -- bu viewers needed a Google Home device to experience it.